 Team members are on an imaginary camping trip.
 They must first choose one member to be the leader.
-Now, tell the participants that there is a snowstorm and the leader has frostbite in both hands so can only give verbal directions.
-All the other members have been blinded by the snow and must assemble the tent wearing blindfolds and listening to the leader’s directions.
+Now, tell the participants that there is a snowstorm.
+The leader has frostbite on both hands and can only give verbal directions.
+All the other members have been blinded by the snow and must assemble the tent wearing blindfolds and listen carefully to the leader’s directions.

 This activity not only strengthens listening skills and trust but also helps members learn to work together.

 These activities are best conducted in an area like a park so there is plenty of room.
 The first activity may require even more space.

 Signs for checkpoints, maps, compasses, and written clues